riyann00b/SDHub-DS/SDHub-DS/01_Foundation/01_Notes/Python's Dynamic Typing.md

-Of course.
-Here is a comprehensive guide to Python data types with code examples, a summary table, and a Mermaid diagram for visualization, updated as of July 2025.

 ### Understanding Python's Dynamic Typing

 Python is a dynamically-typed language, which means you don't need to explicitly declare the data type of a variable.
 The interpreter determines the type at runtime based on the value assigned to it.
 You can always check the type of any variable using the built-in `type()` function.